+By virtue of its readable syntax, Markdown is well suited for version control using Git.
+Markdown treats a single line break between text as a space and requires two-or-more consecutive line breaks to denote a new paragraph.
+For optimal tracking of Markdown files with Git, we recommend placing each sentence on its own line.
+This convention allows Git to display diffs on a per sentence basis, avoids unnecessary reflows associated with line wrapping, and supports easy rearrangement of sentences.

+Citation by identifier

 Manubot includes an additional layer of citation processing, currently unique to the system.
-All citations point to a standard identifier, for which Manubot automatically retrieves bibliographic metadata.
+All citations point to a standard identifier, for which Manubot automatically retrieves bibliographic metadata such as the title, authors, and publication date.
 Table 2 presents the supported identifiers and example citations before and after Manubot processing.
-Authors can optionally define citation tags to provide short readable alternatives to the citation identifiers. metadata is exported to Citation Style Language (CSL) JSON Data Items, an open standard that is widely supported by reference managers [13,14].
+Authors can optionally define citation tags to provide short readable alternatives to the citation identifiers.
+Citation metadata is exported to the Citation Style Language (CSL) JSON Data Items format, an open standard that is widely supported by reference managers [13,14].
 However, sometimes external resources provide Manubot with invalid CSL Data, which can cause errors with downstream citation processors, such as pandoc-citeproc.
 Therefore, Manubot removes invalid fields according to the CSL Data specification.
-In cases where automatic retrieval of metadata fails or produces incorrect references — which is most common for URL citations — users can manually provide the correct CSL JSON.
+In cases where automatic retrieval of metadata fails or produces incorrect references — which is most common for URL citations — users can manually provide the correct metadata using common reference formats.
+Manual metadata also supports references without standard identifiers, such as print-only newspaper articles.